Top 50 Best Poker Movies To Watch

 Average

-To escape the mob, Hooker escapes to Chicago to his old friend, who is also hiding from the FBI.
+To evade retribution, Hooker flees to Chicago, seeking help from an old friend who is also a fugitive from the FBI.

-Both gather a team of con artists and build an illegal poker game to con the mob and escape the cops.
+Together, they assemble a team of skilled con artists, orchestrating an elaborate illegal poker game designed to take down the mob and avoid capture by the police.

 3